ealib/md-api-examples/README.md

 > **WARNING**
 >
 > [`node-mdaemon-api`](https://www.npmjs.com/package/node-mdaemon-api)
 > is not ready for production yet.
-Please, only install and use this
+Please, only install and use these
 > scripts on Mdaemon test systems.
 Not on production systems.

 ## List of example scripts